josh-english-2k18/knowledge-nexus/README.md

 ## Overview

-KnowledgeNexus ingests Markdown or plain-text notes, asks Google’s **Gemini 2.5 Flash** model to extract entities and relationships, and renders the results as an immersive force-directed graph.
+KnowledgeNexus ingests Markdown or plain-text notes, asks Google’s **Gemini 3 Flash Preview** model (with Thinking Mode enabled) to extract entities and relationships, and renders the results as an immersive force-directed graph.
 The experience is built with React 19, Vite, and TypeScript, combines Tailwind-driven UI polish with Lucide icons, and relies on a lightweight utility layer to normalize graph data for reliable import/export flows.

 ## Feature Highlights

-- **Gemini-powered extraction** – `services/geminiService.ts` enforces a JSON schema so Gemini always returns valid `nodes`/`links` payloads with descriptions, types, and importance scores mapped to `val`.
+- **Gemini-powered extraction** – `services/geminiService.ts` leverages **Gemini 3's "High" Thinking Mode** to perform deep, sophisticated analysis.
+It targets 50-100+ nodes per extract and maps the intellectual structure of the domain, not just surface entities.
 - **Zero-friction ingestion** – `components/UploadZone.tsx` accepts `.md`, `.markdown`, and `.txt`, validates file types, and streams content to the extractor while animating feedback.
 - **Immersive 3D graph** – `components/Graph3D.tsx` wraps `react-force-graph-3d`, autogenerates a color legend per entity type, keeps sprite labels facing the camera, and zooms any clicked node into focus.
 - **Contextual insights** – `components/Sidebar.tsx` reveals descriptions, node IDs, and importance bars for selected nodes, while `App.tsx` tracks stats, file names, and state transitions (`IDLE → PARSING → VISUALIZING`).